brillcp/SwiftPokedex/README.md

 ```

 ## Interactor
 The interactor is the link between the user input and the view and includes all the interations the user can make.
 It also contains a router object.
+So when the user interacts with the view we call the interactor to make the appropriate interaction.
 ```swift
 override func collectionView(_ collectionView: UICollectionView, didSelectItemAt indexPath: IndexPath) {
     collectionView.deselectItem(at: indexPath, animated: true)